Electrical Panel Upgrade for Basement Finishing in South Jordan, Utah: What Homeowners Need to Know

 • Reduced home resale value

-In South Jordan basement remodeling projects, inspectors often recommend upgrades for long-term safety.
+In South Jordan basement finishing projects, inspectors often recommend upgrades for long-term safety.

 100 Amp vs 200 Amp Panels for Basement Finishing